DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates

 ### **2020/10/28 - v0.194**
+ * Items are now shorted in NPC shop
  * update item details ui on mobile, now stat compared to equipped item is showing in details

 ### **2020/10/27 - v0.187**